YashSejpal/chatbot_for_recipes/README.md

   The chatbot is capable of maintaining a conversation with the user, recommending various dishes based on the user's input such as ingredients, cuisine, etc.
   There are two ways to use this chatbot: the first is through the API endpoint we have created, and the second is through the CLI.

+# Track
+  This submission is for the AI track.

 # Techstack Used
     OpenAI API
     Django